 This LinkedIn community currently has over 26,000 members.

 Whether you skim a brief infographic on your five-minute coffee break or delve into a 500-page book on Saturday morning, each of these resources will provide you with crucial information that will progress your journey in the fields of customer support or service.
 You can feel assured that your next customer interaction will be incredibly more efficient, effective, and enjoyable for you.

-For another resource to add to your list, read about these essential customer support skills next.
+For another resource to add to your list, read about these essential customer support skills to master next.

 Editor's note: This post was originally published in June 2018 and has been updated for comprehensiveness.

 Net Promoter, Net Promoter System, Net Promoter Score, NPS and the NPS-related emoticons are registered trademarks of Bain & Company, Inc., Fred Reichheld and Satmetrix Systems, Inc.